NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Ally's Shelter.md

 * * *

-In stressful circumstances, you find strength in your allies' example.
+You follow your allies' example.
 Roll the save using an adjacent ally's modifier for that type of saving throw instead of your own.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*